PAT KIRKHAM IN FULL FLIGHT - c.1953

 THE ONE THAT GOT AWAY - LADIES HALF MILE CHAMPIONSHIP AT LEICESTER - 14TH NOVEMBER 1954

-In 1954 the 1/4 Mile Championship was held at Bradford.
+In 1954 the Quarter Mile Championship was held at Bradford.
 Kirkham would not feature in the medals but a month later she would make up one quarter of the first ladies team to win the 2 Mile British Relay Championship for the Tufnell Bowl, a trophy donated to the NSA by Alan Tufnell, former Alexandra Palace skater and father of England cricket legend Phil Tufnell.

 As the year unfolded Kirkham was once again selected to represent Britain at a World Championships.
 She was the only one of the trio that had competed in Venice to get called up again, this time joined by 1953 reserve Pat Harris and Broadway's Joan Rawlings.
 It was back to Italy, where in October the event would be held in Bari.
 The team had no real details of the venue and did not even know that it was indoors until they arrived.
 The indoor track was tiled with small gaps in between each tile.
 The surface of the rink caused Kirkham's feet to become badly blistered, not helped by the fact that she had been born with a slightly crippled foot.
 Despite this she still managed to finish with two 5th places and a 6th place on what was a very technical track.
-In fact she had led for most of the way in the event, the 10000 metres, that Joan Rawlings took bronze in to become the first non-Italian women to win a World Championship medal, however, Kirkham could not have known that her last race here would be the last time she would pull on a British shirt.
+In fact she had led for most of the way in the 10000 metres, the event that Joan Rawlings eventually took bronze in to become the first non-Italian women to win a World Championship medal.
+Kirkham could not have known that her last race here would be the last time she would pull on a British shirt.

 On 3rd December 1955 (the 1956 season) Kirkham made the final of the Half Mile Championship on her home track, the Birmingham Embassy.
 Unfortunately for Kirkham the event had probably arrived in Birmingham just a year too late for her to take the title.
 Kirkham would again finish second, this time behind team mate Harris.
 By now Pat Harris was eclipsing Kirkham in races and this victory would be her first title of many that she would go on to win over the next decade.